petersteele111/AOC2024/AOC2024/README.md

 - `Day2/Part2.cs`: Solution for Day 2, Part 2.
 - `Day2/input.txt`: Input file for Day 2 problems.

-This structure will be repeated for each day of the Advent of Code 2024.    s
+This structure will be repeated for each day of the Advent of Code 2024.

 ## How to Run